Study of Mauritian Manufacturing Sector

 The development of Industry 4.0 is aligned with the Mauritian Government’s Vision 2030.
 Considering Mauritius’s well-developed manufacturing sector and its advanced digital connectivity at the regional level, it makes for a promising testing ground for Industry 4.0 and smart manufacturing within Africa and the Commonwealth SIDS.

-Our Team will conduct an evaluation of Mauritius’s manufacturing sector, understand the level of maturity and readiness of local firms to integrate Industry 4.0 technologies in their operations and processes and produce a study, which will make policy recommendations to improve the country’s readiness with respect to the capabilities, skills, and reforms required to promote digitalisation and improved connectivity.
+Our Team conducted an evaluation of Mauritius’s manufacturing sector, to understand the level of maturity and readiness of local firms to integrate Industry 4.0 technologies in their operations and processes and produce a study, which made policy recommendations to improve the country’s readiness with respect to the capabilities, skills, and reforms required to promote digitalisation and improved connectivity.

-In order to gain a comprehensive overview of the sector, the Team will conduct consultations and undertake surveys with a wide range of stakeholders in Mauritius and use the outputs of the study to provide an effective foundation for a future capacity building program to advise and upskill Mauritian manufacturers to adopt Manufacturing 4.0 technologies and processes.
+In order to gain a comprehensive overview of the sector, the Team conducted consultations and undertook surveys with a wide range of stakeholders in Mauritius and used the outputs of the study to provide an effective foundation for a future capacity building program to advise and upskill Mauritian manufacturers to adopt Manufacturing 4.0 technologies and processes.

 Our Core Solutions